HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/sweden/oil-gas-energy-mining/median-and-salary-distribution-monthly-sweden-oil-gas-energy-mining.jpg

-Oil / Gas / Energy / Mining salaries in Sweden range from 14,800 SEK per month (minimum average salary) to 94,000 SEK per month (maximum average salary, actual maximum is higher).
+Salaries in Oil / Gas / Energy / Mining in Sweden range from 14,800 SEK (starting average salary) to 94,000 SEK (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 • Median Salary